 In a study, researchers found the five main personality traits of cats, dubbed the Feline Five.
 The five include neuroticism, extraversion, dominance, impulsiveness, and agreeableness.

-And according to the five feline traits, German shepherds are more similar than you may think.
+And according to the five feline traits, German shepherd and cats are more similar than you may think.
 In fact, I would argue that these dogs have all five traits too.

 Let’s take neuroticism for example.
 Plenty of owners believe that German shepherds are neurotic and sensitive dogs.
 It’s a trait that these dogs could develop over time.
 As a result, they can grow neurotic over small sounds, digging, or scratching.